UoN-Lancet/.github/profile/README.md

 ### 🙋‍♀️ A short introduction

-Our orgnization is a new borned student team based on University of Nottingham, focused on the **RoboMaster** competition held by **DIJ**.
+Our orgnization is a new born student team based on University of Nottingham, focused on the **RoboMaster** competition held by **DJI**.
-We also focused on figuring technical problems that are related to robotics, including:
+We also focus on figuring technical problems that are related to robotics, including:

 1. Hardware Design
 2. Control Design